INTERNAL COMPLAINTS HANDLING PROCEDURE

-2.3.3) ACME will, within four weeks of receiving a complaint, sent to the complainant either; a.
-A final response or b.
-A holding response, which explains why it is not yet in position to resolve the complaint and indicating when ACME will make further contact.
+2.3.3) ACME will, within four weeks of receiving a complaint, sent to the complainant either; a.)
+A final response or b.)
+A holding response, which explains why it is not yet in a position to resolve the complaint and indicating when ACME will make further contact.
 In any event, this contact would be made within eight weeks of receipt of the complaint.

 ACME undertakes, by the end of eight weeks after its receipt of a complaint to, send the complainant, either final response; or a response which:

-(2.3.4) Explains that ACME is not in position to make a final response and give reasons for the further delay?
+(2.3.4) Explains that ACME is not in a position to make a final response and give reasons for the further delay.
 Indicating when the business expects to be able to provide a final response;

 (b) Record Keeping – ACME will maintain records and provide details of all complaints to the regulator on request.